Sgant1/MechaCar_Analysis/README.md

 ### Analysis Review

-**The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?**

 Upon review of the Total Summary informaiton the variance is well below the need 100 PSI as dicatated by manufacturing standards.
 However, when the lots are sorted by their own Lot 3 is 70 PSI off.